garyfleming/continuous-entropy/continuous-entropy.md

 ----

 ^ TODO conclusion: make no mistake, no matter what you do, the fish *will* rot.
 Entropy is inevitable.

+^ TODO Conclusion: You can do this.
+The soxteen story?
+That's something to avoid, but that happened at the same place as the Continuous Rejuvenation story.
+They got better.
+You can too.

 ---